 Have you read about the story of Babel?
-If not, you might want to read about it since it is one of famous stories in the world of languages.
+If not, you might want to read about it since it is one of the famous stories in the world of languages.
 I use the word “world” because people that learn languages or those who have obtained sufficient levels to communicate in several languages somehow share the same characteristics, thus, living in their own “world”, a community of multilingual people, or sometimes called “polyglots”.

 I don’t call myself a polyglot, I rather call myself a language enthusiast, considering "polyglot” might exaggerate the reality.
 I believe that no one is perfect, even in their own native languages.
 Language evolves, it changes over time, and it receives lots of new words as our technology advances and our lifestyle changes.